iotaledger/goshimmer/documentation/docs/tooling/rand_seed_and_rand_address.md

 ---
-description: Running these tools let you generate random seeds and addresses through a simple command.
+description: 'You can use the rand-address and rand-seed tools to generate random seeds and addresses through a simple command.'
 keywords:
 - address
 - seed